Cloud rap

-Cloud rap (also known as trillwave) is a subgenre of hip-hop that emerged in the late 2000s to early 2010s, drawing influences from trap, ambient and new age music to create a hazy, dreamlike, atmospheric and relaxed production style through the extensive use of reverb and ethereal chopped samples.
-The subgenre was originally pioneered by artists and producers such as Lil B, Clams Casino, Friendzone, Main Attrakionz, Viper, Metro Zu, and SpaceGhostPurrp.
+Cloud rap (also known as trillwave) is a subgenre of hip-hop that emerged from the Southern hip-hop scene in the late 2000s to early 2010s.
+The style draws influences from trap, ambient and new age music to create a hazy, dreamlike, atmospheric and relaxed production style through the extensive use of reverb and ethereal chopped samples.
+It was originally pioneered by artists and producers such as Lil B, Clams Casino, Friendzone, Main Attrakionz, Viper, Metro Zu and SpaceGhostPurrp.

+In 2010, music blogger Walker 'Walkmasterflex' Chambliss who co-founded the blog Space Age Hustle, coined the term "cloud rap" to describe the music of Main Attrakionz member Squadda B. The term was further popularized with their compilation album 3 Years Ahead: The Cloud Rap Tape.
+In 2011, the genre grew in popularity with the release of ASAP Rocky's debut single "Peso," followed by "Purple Swag" and his debut mixtape, Live.
+Love.
+ASAP, which saw production credits from Clams Casino and Friendzone, as well as features from Main Attrakionz and SpaceGhostPurrp.

+In 2013, Yung Lean released the single "Ginseng Strip 2002" which went viral online, further popularizing the style.
+His collective Sad Boys gained prominence in the cloud rap scene.
+Other notable artists such as Bones, Xavier Wulf, Chris Travis, Night Lovell and Black Kray would become prominent figures in the scene.
+Cloud rap influenced several internet rap genres such as emo rap, digicore, hexD, jerk, rage and sigilkore.

 Etymology

+The various artists compilation album 3 Years Ahead: The Cloud Rap Tape (2010) popularized the term.

 In 2010, music blogger Walker 'Walkmasterflex' Chambliss coined the term "cloud rap" in a blogspot post describing the music of Main Attrakionz member Squadda B, whom he labelled "the king of cloud rap".
+The founders of the blog would later manage the duo.
 Chambliss thought he was using a phrase from a 2009 interview by music writer Noz, where rapper Lil B showed him a CGI image of a castle in the clouds and said "that's the kind of music I want to make."
 He later used the term for the Space Age Hustle blog's compilation album, 3 Years Ahead: The Cloud Rap Tape released in 2010, which helped popularize the genre.

-The label "cloud" denotes distinct characteristics of the genre such as its "hazy," ethereal aesthetic (in terms of both aural and visual expression) and its ambiguity as a genre without clearly defined borders.
+The label "cloud" denotes distinct characteristics of the genre such as its "hazy", ethereal aesthetic (in terms of both aural and visual expression) and its ambiguity as a genre without clearly defined borders.